How to become a forensic psychologist

 You’ll need to complete a postgraduate degree in forensic psychology approved by the Health and Care Professions Council (HCPC).
 Then you’ll need to complete one of the following:

-• a minimum of three years of evidence-supervised practice where you can provide evidence of applying psychology appropriately in forensic practice
+- a minimum of 3 years of evidence-supervised practice where you can provide evidence of applying psychology appropriately in forensic practice

 Experience is essential when applying to forensic psychology programmes.
-This can be paid or voluntary and preference is given to those with experience of working in a forensic setting such as within prisons, probation services or a youth offending service.
+It can be paid or voluntary and preference is given to those with experience working in a forensic setting such as prisons, probation services or a youth offending service.

 Get to know the role